janaa-wael/Si-Vision-Embedded-SW-Internship/C++_Course/Session 3/Session 3 Notes.md

     ![image-20250715120201663](C:\Users\hp\AppData\Roaming\Typora\typora-user-images\image-20250715120201663.png)

     ![image-20250715120233316](C:\Users\hp\AppData\Roaming\Typora\typora-user-images\image-20250715120233316.png)

+  - Static Members should be defined outside the class, so that the compiler can allocate memory space for it.

   - Non-static member variables are declared & defined when creating an object.
 However, static members aren't tied to a certain object or instance, they are tied to a class, so they should be defined outside (& declared inside the class), so that the compiler doesn't throw a compilation error when it sees the static member variable used in the code!